vidar-alvestad/openshift-reference-springboot-server/README.md

 the ```src/main/resources/db/migration```-folder.
 Flyway is included as a dependency in the pom.xml-file and Spring Boot automatically picks it up and configures it using the application DataSource.

+Flyways out-of-order mode is enabled by default which allows migrations to be created in branches with concurrent development activity and hot fixes without running the risk of creating a series of migrations that cannot be applied because they have been created with an index/timestamp older than migrations already run against the database.

+The recommended naming scheme for migration files is ```VyyyyMMddHHmm__Migration_short_description.sql```, for example ```V201609232312__CounterTableInit.sql```.
+Using timestamps in preference of indexes is recommended to avoid having to coordinate migration indexes across branches and developers.

 For details, see:
 * [Flyway SpringBoot](https://flywaydb.org/documentation/plugins/springboot)
 * [Spring Doc: Use a higher-level database migration tool](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html#howto-execute-flyway-database-migrations-on-startup)